Happy7213575574/VPC-Connect/docs/dev-notes.md

 On completion of the form, the app then:

-* Exchanges username and password for a user token, with: `Communication/PortalApi.GetUserTokenAsync`
+* Exchanges username and password for a user token, with: `ConnectApp.Maui/API/PortalApiHttpClient.GetUserTokenAsync`
-* Registers, passing its push token, user token, and device details to: `Communication/PortalApi.SubmitPortalRegistrationAsync`
+* Registers, passing its push token, user token, and device details to: `ConnectApp.Maui/API/PortalApiHttpClient.SubmitPortalRegistrationAsync`
 * If the registration is accepted, the UI switches to state `PortalRegisterComplete`.
-* If not, it switches to state `PortalRegisterFail` - showing the form again for the user to try again.
+* If not, it switches to state `PortalRegisterFail` - showing the form for the user to try again.

 ## UI

-* UI classes and xaml are available in `ConnectApp/Pages`
+* UI classes and xaml are available in `ConnectApp.Maui/Pages`
 * Pages extend `BaseAppContentPage`.
-* Some enums are translated to human readable text using classes in `ConnectApp/Text`.
+* Some enums are translated to human readable text using classes in `ConnectApp.Maui/Text`.

 ## Database

 The app is supported by a SQLite database, and classes to manage it are found in:

-* `ConnectApp/Database` - database management classes
+* `ConnectApp.Maui/Data` - database management classes
-* `ConnectApp/Entities` - classes that map to database tables
+* `ConnectApp.Maui/Data/Entities` - classes that map to database tables

-The database is defined in `ConnectApp/Database/ConnectDb.cs`.
+The database is defined in `ConnectApp.Maui/Data/ConnectAppData.cs`.

-If any of the entities or the database definition changes, increment `ConnectApp/Database/DbConstants.Version`.
+If any of the entities or the database definition changes, increment `ConnectApp.Maui/Data/DbConstants.Version`.
 This will cause the database to be rebuilt the next time the app is opened.

 ## API

 See also: [API notes](api.md)

-Communication with the portal API is handled by classes in `ConnectApp/Communication` and `ConnectApp/DTO`.
+Communication with the portal API is handled by classes in `ConnectApp.Maui/Api` and `ConnectApp.Maui/Api/DTO`.

 * `PortalUris.cs` contains details of the various portal endpoints.
 These are switched based on the current build environment.
 * `PortalApi.cs` contains a number of methods able to call the portal endpoints and return the response.

 ## Logging

-All logging is managed by the `AppLogger` class in `ConnectApp/AppLog`.
+All logging is managed by the `AppLogger` class in `ConnectApp.Maui/AppLog`.

 When logging, call one of the public methods: